 Still, the dashboard-style dial design gives it the racing spirit.

 Equipped with a highly legible dial and hands design, and a tachymetre scale that’s not ornate, but simply legible and practical, it was pretty much the most universal chronograph of its time.

 In a way, the CK 2915 is the point of origin for just about every chronograph with a tachymetre scale on the bezel.

 Like all the Speedmasters prior to the 145.022, the 2915 was powered by the calibre 321, i.e. Lemania CH27 C12.

 Note: remember that the 2915, like the 2998, should have a symmetric clutch bridge in the movement.
 An asymmetric clutch bridge could be evidence of the watch being a franken.
 At least, it shows that it has a ton of replacement parts.

 There doesn’t appear to be much of a difference between the 2915-1 and 2915-2, at least nothing observable.

 For that matter, the 2915-3 with broad arrow hands and steel BASE 1000 bezel is also impossible to tell from the other two.
 In broad arrow versions, all the three 2915s have identical hands.

 The case in both the -1 and -2 measured a hair above 38mm, both were equipped with the steel TACHYMETRE BASE 1000 bezel and broad arrow hands.

 The case back was a “double step”, with “Speedmaster” engraved on the edge.
-Note that some of the case backs didn’t have the hippocampus logo on it, so if you see one without the logo, that’s perfectly OK.
-At least for the 2915-1 and 2915-2 it is.
+Note that some of the case backs didn’t have the hippocampus logo on them, so if you see one without the logo, that’s perfectly OK.
+At least for the 2915-1 and 2915-2, it is.